wesleyburr/subMaldi/README.md

     install.packages(c("tidyr", "ggplot2", "ggpmisc", "reshape2", "RColorBrewer", "signal"))

-Once the packages are all installed, download the source copy of the package from the releases folder, and install it using type = "source":
+Once the packages are all installed, you can then install the package:

     install.packages("subMALDI-1.0.0.tar.gz", type = "source")

-Update the file name as necessary.
+Update the file name as necessary to whatever the copy you downloaded was set to for versioning.

+Note: if you install from source, and set \code{dependencies = TRUE}, this should all be moot.
+This assumes you run the commands exactly as given, in which case, the BioConductor sequence doesn't always seem to work.
+For example,

+    install.packages("subMALDI-1.0.0.tar.gz", type = "source", dependencies = TRUE)

 # Getting Started

 Refer to the [vignette on workflow](vignettes/subMALDI_workflow.Rmd) for a brief summary of the package functionality, and the [vignette on processing](vignettes/subMALDIprocessing.Rmd) for a simple example.

 # Contributing?